 Best option for free drawing tools: Screencastify

 Like many screencasting tools, Screencastify offers a free plan along with a subscription.
 This Chrome extension's free option, unlike some of the others on this list, lets teachers and students draw, erase, and put a spotlight on parts of the screen.
 These annotation tools are especially helpful to highlight important parts of videos or make explanations more clear.
 However, there's a catch: This free plan only allows for videos of five minutes or less.
 Teachers who plan on making short videos, though, may find it ideal.

-Paid plans (at $49 per year) release the five-minute constraint and provide many more video-editing features.
+Paid plans (at $29 per year for educators and $49 per year for everyone else) release the five-minute constraint and provide many more video-editing features.
 Whatever plan you choose, Screencastify's easy-to-use interface makes it an excellent choice for teachers, and as a bonus, they provide lots of ideas for classroom integration.

 Great free choice for annotating screenshots: Nimbus Capture

 While not all of its features are especially intuitive at first, the free version of this Chrome extension gives you the ability to take screenshots, annotate them, and save them as an image or send to Google, Slack, Nimbus Note, and more.
 The types of screenshots you can take are impressive, whether it's your entire window, a selected piece, a delayed screen, or even a blank canvas you can add to.
 Annotation tools include zooming, cropping, drawing, and adding shapes and text.
 The paid plan (at $29.99 per year) delivers a more traditional offering that Screencast-O-Matic already covers, with screen-recording options and editing tools.